ersanchez/notes/git-without-github.md

     $ pwd
     /home/alice

-After that we will take the newly initialized `git` repository `server-scripts` on the server and convert it into a bare repository named `script-bare-repo.git` on the server.
+After that we will take the newly initialized `git` repository `server-scripts` on the server and convert it into a bare repository named `new-bare-repo-on-server.git` on the server.
 The `.git` suffix on the end of the filename helps people recognize that it is a `git` repo and not just a regular directory.

 **NOTE**: the `git` repository and the new _bare_ `git` repository _can_ have the same name, but guides that use the same names for two different objects suck because this can be confusing to people learning something for the first time (_like me_).

 In this example we use these file names:

 * `server-scripts`
-* `script-bare-repo.git`
+* `new-bare-repo-on-server.git`

       $ git clone\
-      --bare\               # tells git the type of repo to clone into server-scripts\       # directory that we initialized above script-bare-repo.git  # new bare repository
+      --bare\                      # tells git the type of repo to clone into server-scripts\              # directory that we initialized above new-bare-repo-on-server.git  # new bare repository

-      Cloning into bare repository 'script-bare-repo.git`...
+      Cloning into bare repository 'new-bare-repo-on-server.git`...
       done.

-Ok, now we are ready to start cloning the bare repository named `script-bare-repo.git`.
+Ok, now we are ready to start cloning the bare repository named `new-bare-repo-on-server.git` on our laptop computer.

-I have some very important points to make about this `script-bare-repo.git` later on in this note.
+I have some very important points to make about this `new-bare-repo-on-server.git` later on in this note.
 Please read on.

 ### Task: Clone Bare Repository From Server to Laptop